jknapp25/exogenesis/story.md

 He climbed up and stood still for a few moments, reclaiming feeling in his hips, then climbed the stairs and commandeered the portal.
 It appeared to be perpetual night, in every direction.
 The lights, looked far more numberous than they had where he was before.
 They were strewn about the sky haphazardly yet carefully, like someone had accidentally spilled them, but got clever with a few.
 Yet they held less magic, not looking with Eta.
 They spoke to him less.
 He wondered if he and Eta's place had now become one of them to him.
 Just a tiny light.

-_Stay strong Eta._ He whispered to himself, gazing longingly into the infinite. _I'll be back._
+_Stay strong Eta._ He whispered to himself, gazing longingly into the infinite black. _I'll be back._

 Soon enough everything had been explored.
 Every inch of the place.
 Every pass, he noticed something new.
 A few little squishy ropes leaving a metal box.
-Tiny letters, embedded in it's surface.
+Tiny letters, embedded in the side of it's surface.
 Different types of latches on the boxes.
 More arms exuding from the sides of the pillars.

 More arms.

 He recalled the night before.
 His experiment with the grate and the tunnel below.

-323
-1100+323 = 1423
+The curious tendrils turned out to be quite useful and strong. _Maybe there's something else I can use these for.
+I wonder what is in most of these boxes._

+He walked back to stand upon platform that protruded into the space.
+He leaned onto the railing and examined the space further.
+It already started to feel like he had been here for weeks.
+Like it was his own.
+Like he knew more about it than anyone probably did.

+The boxes were strangely shaped and therefore must hold different things, he thought.
+The he realized there was one thing that was similar about all of them.
+The shiny latch on each of them.
+He had tried every thing he could think of in terms of opening the latch.
+Every hand position, every angle, but then it came to him. _What if I can use one of the pillars arms to open it?_

+For a moment, he wondered if all this work would be useful.
+For example, if the Collector was going to land somewhere tomorrow, would it make any difference if he was able to open some boxes?
+He concluded that it would.
+There was no telling how long he'd be stuck in there, and who or what would be in control at that point.
+If he could atleast find out if it's possible to turn this thing around or not, then he'd feel more comfortable.
+More like he gave it everything he could.
+For Eta.
+Every day he's gone, is another day she might be hurt, or starving, or just alone, and that was not acceptable.